-- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct and behaviour policy, the disciplinary and grievance policy, the KGA safeguarding statement, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the online safety policy and the safeguarding response to children who go missing from education - > The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - > The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - > What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - > The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peeron-peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - > The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe

-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 The designated safeguarding lead (DSL)

-The DSL is a member of the senior leadership team.
-Our DSLs are Liz Davies (Senior Assistant Headteacher) and Warren Beadell (Headteacher).
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+• Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, behaviour and conduct policy, the role and identity of the designated safeguarding lead (DSL) and deputies, the online safety policy, which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring, and the safeguarding response to children who go missing from education • The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment • The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play • What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals • The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) • The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe • The fact that children can be at risk of harm inside and outside of their home, at academy and online • The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children .
+What to look for to identify children who need help or protection Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+5.2 The designated safeguarding lead (DSL) The DSL is a member of the senior leadership team.
+Our DSL is Liz Davies, Assistant Headteacher.
+The DSL takes lead responsibility for child protection and wider safeguarding in the academy.
+This includes online safety, and understanding our filtering and monitoring processes on academy devices and academy networks to keep students safe online.
+During term time, the DSL will be available during academy hours for staff to discuss any safeguarding concerns.
+Out of academy hours, our DSL team can be contacted through the safeguardingnps@kingsacademies.uk email address.
+When the DSL is absent, the deputies, listed on page 1 and 2 of this policy will act as cover.
+If the DSL and the deputies are not available, members of the Senior Leadership team will act as cover (for example, during out-of-hours/out-of-term activities).
+The DSL will be given the time, funding, training, resources and support to: